Warlocks Motorcycle Club (Florida): History

-In February of 1967, thirteen sailors aboard the U.S.S.
+In February 1967, thirteen sailors aboard the U.S.S.
 Shangri-La were on an eight month deployment with the Sixth Fleet in the Mediterranean Sea.
 Among them was the future club's founder, Thomas Freeland, also known as Grub.
 All of them, being motorcycle enthusiasts, and discussing plans on what to do after returning home, discussed forming a motorcycle club together.
 One suggested the name Warlocks and one designed the Phoenix logo.
 They then made plans, that each of the thirteen new brothers would found a chapter in his hometown after retiring from the Navy.
 With most of the members, the euphoria passed very quickly after their return from service.
 But one brother, who took this commitment seriously enough to make this dream a reality, was Grub from Lockhart, Florida.
 The original chapter he founded was on the outskirts of Orlando, where the club's mother chapter remains to this day.

 On February 21, 1991, Raymond "Bear" Chaffin, president of the club’s Smyrna Beach, Florida chapter, was shot to death in his garage.
 Chaffin was in talks to merge interests with the Hells Angels down in Florida, as well as in talks with the Boozefighters about patching over into the Warlocks, which would have made them one of the largest motorcycle clubs in the world at the time.
 The ATF would later use his funeral as an opportunity for a raid to arrest members of the club after the end of a 13 month long sting operation led by ATF agent Stephen Martin.